Snap Your Fingers ! Slap Your face ! & Wake Up !!!

 Bronchiectasis is derived from Greek roots, bronchion meaning windpipe and ektasis is stretching out.

-Bronchiectasis is present when one or more Bronchiectasis are abnormally and permanently dilated.
+Bronchiectasis is present when one or more Bronchi are abnormally and permanently dilated.

 Reference: Crofton and Douglas page 794